-For Fiscal Year 2022, the Board's liquidity position on June 30th increased by approximately \$277 million compared to Fiscal Year 2021.
-On June 30, 2022, no Tax Anticipation Notes were outstanding and the net cash position was positive, an accomplishment not achieved since Fiscal Year 2014.
-This improvement was caused by year-over-year continued financial performance and the resulting larger fund balance in Fiscal Year 2022 versus Fiscal Year 2021.
-The Board decreased its maximum amount of Tax Anticipation Notes outstanding by \$150 million for Fiscal Year 2022 versus Fiscal Year 2021 due to improved fund balance.
-The aggregate maximum principal amount of Tax Anticipation Notes borrowed was \$950 million and \$800 million in Fiscal Year 2021 and Fiscal Year 2022, respectively.
-The aggregate maximum principal amount of Tax Anticipation Notes borrowed against the first installment of property taxes for the 2021 Tax Levy totaled \$644 million and was repaid in early March 2022.
+For Fiscal Year 2023, the Board's liquidity position on June 30th decreased by approximately \$18 million compared to Fiscal Year 2022.
+This was primarily attributable to the timing of the last Fiscal Year 2023 payroll date landing on Friday, June 30, 2023.
+Despite this, on June 30, 2023, no Tax Anticipation Notes were outstanding and the net cash position was positive for the second consecutive year.
+The Board increased its maximum amount of Tax Anticipation Notes outstanding by \$350 million for Fiscal Year 2023 versus Fiscal Year 2022 due to delayed property tax receipts.
+The maximum principal amount of Tax Anticipation Notes borrowed was \$800 million and \$1.15 billion in Fiscal Year 2022 and Fiscal Year 2023, respectively.
+The maximum principal amount of Tax Anticipation Notes borrowed against the second installment of property taxes for the 2022 Tax Levy totaled \$1.15 billion and was outstanding as of October 26, 2023.

-The due dates for the second installment for Tax Levy Year 2021 and the first installment for Tax Levy Year 2022 were extended to December 30, 2022 and April 3, 2023, respectively, primarily because of the implementation of a new computer system by the County, which implementation remains ongoing with an expectation of completion by the end of calendar year 2023.
-These significant changes in the due dates delayed approximately \$1.5 billion of revenues for the Board.
-In Fiscal Year 2023, to react to the delay in revenues, the Board drew \$950 million of Tax Anticipation Notes against Tax Year 2021 second installment property taxes from July to October 2022.
-These Tax Anticipation Notes began being repaid on December 15, 2022 and were repaid in full on January 10, 2023.
+The due dates for the second installment for Tax Levy Year 2021, the first installment for Tax Levy Year 2022, and the second installment for Tax Levy Year 2022 were extended to December 30, 2022, April 3, 2023, and December 1, 2023, respectively, primarily because of the implementation of a new computer system by the County, which implementation remains ongoing with an expectation of completion by the end of calendar year 2023.
+These significant changes in the due dates delayed approximately \$1.5 billion of revenues for the Board for each installment distribution.
+In Fiscal Year 2024, to react to the delay in revenues, the Board drew a maximum principal amount of \$1.15 billion of Tax Anticipation Notes against Tax Levy Year 2022 second installment property taxes from July to October 2023.